 User auth and management system for PHP

-Goal: A fully functional and modular user management system with an Angular 2 UI.
+A fully functional and modular user management system with an Angular 2 UI and PHP backend.

 It is based on a few erdiko packages (authorize, authenticate, and users) as well as the Angular CLI project.